ropitz/dataarc-demo/docs/tutorials/dataarc_ecosystem_explorer.rst

-DataArc Ecosystem Explorer Guide
+DataARC Ecosystem Explorer Guide
 ================================

-The DataArc Ecosystem Explorer is a Jupyter Notebook designed to allow for interactive exploration of existing DataArc datasets and concepts, and their relationships.
-This guide will walk you through how to navigate the Jupyter Notebook while learning about DataArc.
+The dataARC Ecosystem Explorer is a Jupyter Notebook designed to allow for interactive exploration of existing dataARC datasets and concepts, and their relationships.
+This guide will walk you through how to navigate the Jupyter Notebook while learning about dataARC.

-Open the DataArc Ecosystem Explorer
+Open the dataARC Ecosystem Explorer
 -----------------------------------

 .. note::